High Debt To Income Ratio Solutions For Mortgage Approval

 - VA guidelines

-Before a mortgage application gets submitted to the underwriting department, loan officer and processor should make sure borrower’s debt to income ratio is in line within the required debt to income ratio parameters required.
+Before a mortgage application gets submitted to the underwriting department, loan officer and processor should make sure the borrower’s debt to income ratio is inline with the required debt to income ratio parameters required.
 If the loan officer or mortgage processor is not sure on qualified income due to irregular overtime, part-time, or bonus income, they should get a verification of employment and income before they issue a pre-approval letter.
 Income qualification is very important and need to be double checked before the loan proceeds to underwriting.

 What Is Debt To Income Ratio?

-There is two types of debt to income ratios when it comes to the mortgage application process.
+There are two types of debt to income ratios when it comes to the mortgage application process.

 - The front end debt to income ratio is the

 The above PITI of the subject property divided by the borrower’s gross monthly income yields the front end DTI

 The back end debt to income ratio is the sum of the following:

 - As well as all other monthly minimum debt payments of the the mortgage loan borrower such as minimum credit card payments